-styles “Failure is Impossible.” – The Convergence of the Anniversary of Women Gaining the Right to Vote & Hurricane Harvey
+“Failure Is Impossible.” – The Convergence Of The Anniversary Of Women's Right To Vote And Hurricane Harvey

 The convergence of Hurricane Harvey’s devastation and the anniversary of women gaining the right to vote, reminds us yet again that we need to strengthen women’s civic voices more than ever, including to protect our communities and the infrastructure so vital to our daily lives.

-“Women have outnumbered & outvoted men in every election since 1980.”
-CAWP, Rutgers
+“Women have outnumbered and outvoted men in every election since 1980,” according to the Center for American Women in Politics at Rutgers University.

 “Women will decide the fate of any candidate – regardless of party, any candidate must take women seriously,” Lake Research Partners explained in a recent presentation.
-The Rutgers Center for American Women and Politics tweeted that, “Women have outnumbered & outvoted men in every election since 1980.”
+The Rutgers Center for American Women and Politics tweeted that, “Women have outnumbered and outvoted men in every election since 1980.”

-Happy Birthday, 19th Amendment and thank you for raising women’s voices and political power to equality with men with the right to vote.
+Happy Birthday, 19th Amendment and thank you for raising women’s voices and political power to equality with men!

-Now, what are women going to do with it to protect us from another devastating natural disaster like Hurricane Harvey?
+Now, what are women going to do with that power to protect us from another devastating natural disaster like Hurricane Harvey?

 Tell us YOUR thoughts @joanmichelson.

 Listen to Joan Michelson’s interview with Dr. Katharine Hayhoe and other innovators and leaders in clean energy and sustainability on the acclaimed Green Connections Radio podcasts here and on iTunes.
-Joan’s great-great aunt, Miriam Michelson, was a reporter and prominent interviewer of suffrage leader Susan B. Anthony, who literally kept the suffrage movement on the front pages.
+Joan’s great-great aunt, Miriam Michelson, was a reporter who literally kept the suffrage movement on the front pages.